-Men are often excluded from information about abortion and even the abortion decisions of their partners.
+Men are often discouraged from discussions about abortion and the abortion decisions of their partners.
 Some are directly told that they have no right to even express a view about abortion as they are not the ones who have to carry the baby.
-This is primarily because of the premise that it is a woman’s right to do what she wants with her body and that she is the one who bears the most significant changes in her life and in her body.
+This is primarily because of the premise that it is a woman's right to do what she wants with her body and that she is the one who bears the most significant changes in her life and in her body.

 Men can often feel that there is no 'right' way for them to behave when they and their partners find out they are expecting a baby they hadn't intended.
 It can be confusing for men to have such strong feelings about the pregnancy and the future, whilst struggling with the idea that they actually have no legal rights to a say.

 Some men feel that they very much want to support their partner, but do not know the right words to say.
 They do not want to be perceived as pressuring their partner, so many end up saying very little.

 It is worth noting that many women who seek abortion say that if they had experienced more support from their partner, they would have felt more able to continue their pregnancy.
 It is so important that you feel supported as a man to speak about your own thoughts and feelings about the pregnancy and becoming a parent.
 It is vital that you ensure you also understand that whatever decision is made, continuing the pregnancy or abortion, it is a decision you will both live with for life.
 There is no 'quick fix' for this situation.